EvryRNA/state_of_the_rnart_viz/README.md

 # State-of-the-RNArt visualisations

-This code runs the different visualisations of the paper `State-of-the-RNArt`.
+This code runs the different visualisations of the paper `State-of-the-RNArt: benchmarking current methods for RNA 3D structure prediction`.

+- [UPDATE MAY 2024]: Add predictions from AlphaFold 3 `Abramson, J., Adler, J., Dunger, J. et al. Accurate structure prediction of biomolecular interactions with AlphaFold3.
+Nature (2024). https://doi.org/10.1038/s41586-024-07487-w`

 All the different visualisations can be run in this repository.